MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-icon-store-appbar.md

 #### Don’t: Avoid placing your brand icon in a circle

-Elevate your brand by keeping the brand icon within 96x96 safe area.
+Elevate your brand by keeping the brand icon within 96 x 96 safe area.

    :::column-end:::
 :::row-end:::